• Home

 Recommended Video

-The payout is sizeable: this year, Delta dispersed over $1 billion to its roughly 100,000 employees.
-For Delta CEO Ed Bastian, keeping employees happy is just a key to the airline’s success.
+The payout is sizable: This year, Delta disbursed over $1 billion to its roughly 100,000 employees.
+For Delta CEO Ed Bastian, keeping employees happy is key to the airline’s success.

-Delta first began its profit-sharing incentive in 2007, which, Bastian notes, “at the time, people didn’t think too much about it because it wasn’t paying anything,” as the company was “far from” profitable.
-But that quickly changed when the CEO turned the airline from bankruptcy to the $43.6 billion company it is today, and the most profitable U.S. airline.
+Delta launched its profit-sharing incentive in 2007, and “at the time,” Bastian notes, “people didn’t think too much about it, because it wasn’t paying anything,” as the company was “far from” profitable.
+But that quickly changed when the CEO led the airline out of bankruptcy, turning it into the $43.6 billion company it is today, and the most profitable U.S. airline.

-“They’ll get a 15% effective return on profits for as long as we’re around,” Bastian told Fortune Editor-in-Chief Alyson Shontell during the Fortune 500: Titans and Disruptors of Industry podcast of the program.
+“They’ll get a 15% effective return on profits for as long as we’re around,” Bastian told Fortune editor-in-chief Alyson Shontell during the latest episode of the Fortune 500: Titans and Disruptors of Industry podcast.
 “This is not like a short-term thing, because they created the 15% investment return.
 I thought [it] was a pretty good idea to get people excited.”

-Profit sharing distributes a slice of company earnings directly to workers as a cash bonus.
+Profit-sharing distributes a slice of company earnings directly to workers as a cash bonus.
 At Delta, the formula is simple: 10% of the first $2.5 billion in adjusted profits, and 20% of everything above that.
-The 15% number Bastian refers to derives as a shorthand between those two percentages.
+The 15% Bastian cites falls between those two percentages.

 As Delta’s success grows, the greater the reward for its staff.

 This year, Delta distributed $1.3 billion to its employees, marking the ninth time in the past decade that the company distributed more than $1 billion to its workers.
 That’s equal to about four weeks of additional pay for the average employee.
-Since 2015, Delta has distributed more than $11 billion this way, and way more than the rest of the U.S. airline industry combined.
+Since 2015, Delta has distributed more than $11 billion this way—far more than the rest of the U.S. airline industry combined.

 “The sharing of success is just core to the culture,” Bastian said.
 “Core to the competitive advantage that Delta has in the culture and the people.”

 That culture definitely seems to strike a chord with the company’s employees.
-Nearly 9 in 10 say they envision working at Delta for a long time, which is about 4 points higher than the average for Fortune 100 Best Companies to Work For (2025).
+Nearly nine in 10 say they envision working at Delta for a long time, which is about four points higher than average among the Fortune 100 Best Companies to Work For 2025.
 Even Bastian said as much himself: “I’m here 30 years, but I’m actually not one of the more senior people in the company.
 Many people have 40, 50, up to 60 years of service.”
-As a result, it took the 11th spot on this year’s World’s Most Admired Companies list and ranked higher than any other airline on the Top 50 list.
+As a result, it took the 11th spot on this year’s World’s Most Admired Companies list and ranked higher than any other airline in the top 50.

-All that employee satisfaction leads to good results.
-Delta has a Net Promoter Score of 41 to 43, a customer loyalty metric ranging from -100 to +100 that measures the likelihood of customers recommending the company.
-Delta attributes nearly a quarter (24%) of its score to employee interactions with customers, and that score translates to 14% more revenue for seat miles, compared to Delta’s competitors.
+All that employee satisfaction leads to strong results.
+Delta has a Net Promoter Score of 41 to 43, a customer loyalty metric ranging from –100 to +100 that measures the likelihood of customers recommending the company.
+Delta attributes nearly a quarter (24%) of its score to employee interactions with customers, and that score translates to 14% more revenue per seat mile, compared with Delta’s competitors.

 From bust to boom

-It wasn’t until a few years into the scheme that the profit sharing crossed the billion-dollar threshold.
+It wasn’t until a few years into the scheme that profit-sharing crossed the billion-dollar threshold.
 “That’s life-changing money for a lot of people,” he said.

 Shareholders jump on the bandwagon